dockstore/dockstore/_docs/conversions.md

 * Dockstore server-url

 The Dockstore tutorial earlier would've specified the server-url alongside the token.
-Unless you're running your own dockstore webservice, the Dockstore production server-url is "https://www.dockstore.org:8443" and the Dockstore staging server-url is "https://staging.dockstore.org:8443".
-Note this down, it will also later be used in the Write API client properties file.
+Unless you're running your own dockstore webservice, the Dockstore production server-url is "https://www.dockstore.org/api".
+Note this down as it will be used later in the Write API client properties file.

 * Quay.io integration